Saturday, April 28, 2018

 Over The Waves Part 1 (Preparations)

-While the ship was being constructed, Bangqiu traveled to Pasar to say farewell to his parents.
-While there, he became acquainted with Bo Jing, Batzorig, and Pasar, and paid for them to travel with an Imperial Caravan to Khanbaliq so that they could join him in Tianjing for the voyage.
+While the ship was under construction, Bangqiu returned to Pasar to bid farewell to his parents.
+During his stay he became acquainted with Bo Jing, an inexperienced Baghatur; Batzorig, a rough but capable man of the steppes; and Shoji, a young shaman.
+Seeing promise in each of them, Bangqiu paid for their passage with an Imperial caravan to Khanbaliq so they could join the expedition in Niǔyuē.

 Monday, April 9, 2018